Hate has no place on our campus. #NotatTU

 Examples of hate crimes:

-- Intimidation characterized by sexual orientation bias: During finals week, a gay faculty member gets a series of phone calls in his on campus office.
+- Harassment characterized by sexual orientation bias: During finals week, a gay faculty member gets a series of phone calls in his on campus office.
 When he answers, the caller says that she hates gay people and then hangs up.
 On the third night, the caller says that the faculty member had better be careful because something terrible was about to happen to gay people at the school.

 - Simple Assault characterized by National Origin: Two students are walking on campus, speaking Spanish.
 Five other white students surround them, shove them and throw them to the ground, shouting “You’re in America.
 This is our country.
 We speak English here!
 Go back to your own country if you don’t like it!”